larammerce/docs/8.x/core-concepts/cruds.md

 Larammerce is a schema-first platform.
 So you must create a table for your todos.

-Run the following command in the CMD:
+Run the following command in the terminal:

 ```bash{1}
 php artisan make:migration create_todos_table